crate/crate-howtos/docs/deployment/cloud/aws/aws-terraform-setup.rst

 Execution
 =========

-Once all variables are configured properly, you can instruct Terraform to list the resources it is going to create based on the configuration:
+Once all variables are configured properly, Terraform needs to be initialized:

 .. code-block:: bash

   terraform init

-At this point, no resources got created yet.
-To proceed with executing the shown plan, apply it:
+To proceed with executing the creation of resources, apply the configuration.
+There will be a final confirmation prompt before any changes are applied to your AWS account:

 .. code-block:: bash